Save 50% off everything with code CYBERMONDAY2025!

 Christmas Tree Sensory Bin Printable– Sensory bins are great ways to engage preschoolers in exploring and to build conceptual knowledge.
 This Christmas sensory bin builds pre-literacy skills.
 Children can find and match alphabet letters.
 They build visual discrimination skills, identifying the differences among letters.
 And they have so much fun digging in the bin to find the letters.

 Five Senses Activities for Christmas – The five senses are key tools for preschoolers to explore and understand the world around them.
 When teachers can engage one or more of the senses, the learning experience becomes more concrete and more memorable.
-Here are over 20 activity ideas that will engage the senses as you invite preschoolers to learn more about Christmas.

-Salt Dough Christmas Ornaments Kids Can Make- Salt dough ornaments are a classic Christmas craft, but they’re also tons of fun for kids and super easy to make.
+Salt Dough Christmas Ornaments Kids Can Make – Salt dough ornaments are a classic Christmas craft, but they’re also tons of fun for kids and super easy to make.
 The best part?
 You probably already have the ingredients you need sitting in your pantry at home!

 Homemade Photo Snow Globe with photo